 Hola, hola para ti y para mi

 This is one of my favorite Spanish greeting songs.
-It is by Cantoalegre and I like it because it makes sense at any time of day, has lots of action, teaches the verb saludar, and is very pretty and fun to sing.
+I originally heard it sung by Cantoalegre and I like it because it makes sense at any time of day, has lots of action, teaches the verb saludar, and is fun to sing.

 Hola Hello by Mariana Iranzi

 Mariana Iranzi’s song Hola Hello makes an excellent song to start the day or a class.
 There are a few lines in English, but kids love to sing the song and learn lots of vocabulary including cielo, sol, día, mamá, papá, jugar, amigos, flor, escuela, señor, trencito, camión, abuelita, cuidad, guitarra, and perrito.
 I have pictures of the words for kids to manipulate as we sing and they ask for this song regularly.
 Find free printables to go with this song at Easy Spanish Words: Printable Activities for Hola Hello.
 You can hear the song below and buy it on Amazon and iTunes.